 Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
-Exhibits must be portable, and cannot be exhibited on a trailer.
+Exhibits must be portable and cannot be exhibited on a trailer.

 Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
-Exhibits must be portable, and cannot be exhibited on a trailer.
+Exhibits must be portable and cannot be exhibited on a trailer.

 Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
-Exhibits must be portable, and cannot be exhibited on a trailer.
+Exhibits must be portable and cannot be exhibited on a trailer.

-\Woodworking Ready4Life Challenge: (SF 50362)

-(Open to 11- to 18-year-olds enrolled in any Woodworking project)

-\Woodworking Maker (SF 50400)
+Woodworking Ready4Life Challenge: (SF 50362) (Open to 11- to 18-year-olds enrolled in any Woodworking project) Woodworking Maker (SF 50400) (See page 4, #9 for explanation of this class)